Annytomica/gene_expression/README.md

 - [ChatGPT](https://chatgpt.com) for typo identification and optimising logic for validation functions (not writing of primary code)
 - [Free Code Camp](https://www.freecodecamp.org/news/python-exit-how-to-use-an-exit-function-in-python-to-stop-a-program/) for tutorial on how to use exit() function
 - [geeksforgeeks.org](https://www.geeksforgeeks.org/precision-handling-python/) for rounding float to 2 decimal places tutorial
+- [Python.org](https://peps.python.org/pep-0008/#indentation) for guidance on how to split and indent code when single line to long.

 ## Media
 - The Github summary bar used in README.md is from [shields.io](https://shields.io/badges/)